 |Further details indoors|

-- Master en-suite with Balcony & king-size bed, Double bed with king-size bed, Twin Room (2 singles); Single room with Bunk Beds.
+- Master en-suite with Balcony & king-size bed, Bedroom 2 with king-size bed, Twin Room (2 singles); Single room with Bunk Beds.
 All bedrooms other than the bunk bed room have sea views.

 - 4-piece bathroom upstairs, Shower room & Wc downstairs, master en-suite shower room

-- Modern well-equipped kitchen with island & granite surfaces offers plenty of preparation space
+- Modern well-equipped kitchen with island and granite surfaces offers plenty of preparation space

 - Separate Utility/Boot Room with own access (ideal for those seeking outdoor pursuits!)